anila-m/tda-for-vqas/README.md

 ## Dependencies

-The experiments were run using Python 3.13.9
+The experiments were run using Python 3.10.11
-All required packages are detailed in `requirements.txt`.
-Install them by running the following command: ``pip install -r requirements.txt``.
+All required packages are detailed in `requirements_3.10.11.txt`.
+Install them by running the following command: ``pip install -r requirements_3.10.11.txt``.

 ## Disclaimer of Warranty